AdobeDocs/analytics-platform.en/help/analysis-workspace/c-intelligent-alerts/alerts-feature-comparison.md

 Consider the following when decreasing the delay time:

-* **Understand data availability vs. data completeness**: While some data might be available to report on sooner, all batch data is collected into a Platform dataset only after a period of 3 to 9 hours.
-For alerts to be accurate, data collection must be complete, with all batch data available in the dataset.
+* **Understand data availability vs. data completeness**: While some data might be available to report on sooner, all [batch data is ingested into a Platform dataset](/help/data-ingestion/data-ingestion.md#ingest-and-use-batch-data.) only after a period of 3 to 9 hours.
+For alerts to be accurate, data ingestion must be complete, with all batch data available in the dataset.

-* **Determine how long it takes for your data to be complete and available in the dataset**: Data collection times differ by organization.
-You can consult your data engineers to understand how long it takes your organization before all batch data is complete and collected into the dataset.
-Make sure that the delay time you choose for alert delivery is the same or less frequent than the time it takes for the ETL batch delivery to be available in the Platform dataset<!--add link? -->.
+* **Determine how long it takes for your data to be complete and available in the dataset**: Data ingestion times differ by organization.
+Make sure that the delay time you choose for alert delivery is the same or less frequent than the time it takes for the batch data to be available in the Platform dataset<!--add link? -->.

   >[!TIP]
   >
-  >  Analysts can use the following method to get an idea of how long it takes their organization for the ETL batch delivery to be available in the Platform dataset:
+  >The most accurate way of knowing the time required for all batch data to be complete and ingested into the Platform dataset is to consult the data engineers in your organization.
   >
-  >  1. In a freeform table in Analysis Workspace, add an Events metric and a Day dimension.
+  >Alternatively, you can get a general idea of how long it takes for the batch delivery in your organization to be available in the Platform dataset by creating the following freeform table in Analysis Workspace:
   >
-  >  1. Break down the Day dimension using an Hours dimension.
   >
+  >  1. In a freeform table in Analysis Workspace, add an [!UICONTROL **Events**] metric and a [!UICONTROL **Day**] dimension.
+  >
+  >  1. Break down the [!UICONTROL **Day**] dimension using an [!UICONTROL **Hours**] dimension.
+  >
   >     Hours that have no data will show as 0.

-* **Account for errors in your calculations**: If you decrease the default delay time, it's recommended to make it at least an hour longer than the time it takes your organization for data collection completeness.
-For example, if there is a 3-hour delay before your data collection is complete, then you should set the delay to 4 hours.
+* **Account for errors in your calculations**: If you decrease the default delay time, we recommend configuring the delay for at least an hour longer than the time it takes your organization for data ingestion completeness.
+For example, if there is a 3-hour delay before your data ingestion is complete, then you should set the delay to 4 hours.